 The Format

-Whereas, an invoice is a formal and binding document.
+Whereas an invoice is a formal and binding document.
 It follows proper protocol and generally appears as a financial document with line item prices, taxes, totals, and other details laid out.
-Businesses often use a printable invoice template to ensure that all these details are included every time, and there’s no room for errors or misunderstandings.
+To ensure inclusion of all necessary details and avoid errors or misunderstandings, businesses often utilize a printable invoice template.

 Changing Inventory

-Invoice vs quotation?
-If you’re looking at the technical side of things, from an accounting perspective, the difference in how invoices and quotes affect your inventory is important.
+Invoice Vs Quotation.
+If you’re looking at the technical side of things, from an accounting perspective, the difference in how invoices and quotes affect your inventory is essential.

 Let’s consider an example: You’re a distributor of books, and each book costs $10.
 You currently have 50 books in stock.inventory changes